Melbourne Storm: 1997–1999: Establishment and 1st Premiership

 In their first game, they defeated the Illawarra Steelers, with Glenn Lazarus as their inaugural captain.
-Melbourne, in a complete shock to the rest of the competition, won their first four games, before losing to the Auckland Warriors.
-They went on to make the finals, but were defeated by the eventual premiers, the Brisbane Broncos.
+Melbourne, in a complete shock to the rest of the competition, won their first four games, before losing to the Auckland Warriors (Now known as the New Zealand Warriors) They went on to make the finals, but were defeated by the eventual premiers, the Brisbane Broncos.

 In January 1999, Executive Director John Ribot negotiated a deal that saw Melbourne Storm games televised in China every weekend.
 The club won eight of their first eleven games of the 1999 NRL season, and went on to make the finals in third position on the Premiership ladder.
 The team was beaten convincingly 34–10 in the quarter final by St. George Illawarra.
 After narrow victories against the Canterbury Bulldogs and the Parramatta Eels; however, Melbourne once more faced St. George Illawarra in the grand final.
 The Storm staged a late comeback in the game to win 20–18, securing their first premiership.